NorthDevelopment/NorthClient/SECURITY.md

 ## Reporting a Error

-Got to our Discord and send the Error in the #support channel from NorthClient. <br/> A Stuff Member or a Community Member will help u!
+Go to our Discord and send the error to the #support channel of NorthClient, <br/> A Stuff Member or a Community Member will help you!